 Project Team Members – Many people would just look up to the planning and definition stages as the root cause for a project’s success.
-But, the underlying factor among all these stages is the team of people working on the project.
-This set of people what we know as project team members form a project team.
-It’s the collaboration among the project team members, performing their varied functions that make them a successful project team, thus, contributing to the success of the project.
+But, the underlying factor among all these stages is the team working on the project.
+This set of people we know as project team members forms a project team.
+It’s the collaboration among the project team members, performing the varied functions, that make them a successful project team, thus, contributing to the project’s success.

 While it’s the team that helps in the planning and definition stages, it is also the team that takes it through execution, maintenance, and implementation.
-In this article, we will look at providing you with a complete guide into the roles and responsibilities of each and every team member contributing to a project, in the best way possible.
+In this article, we will provide you with a complete guide to the roles and responsibilities of every team member contributing to a project in the best way possible.

 Project Team Definition

 A Project Team can be defined as a collection of many roles pertaining to a project.
-These many roles that come packaged for a particular project provide their clear and unadulterated expertise to the various aspects and stages of a project life cycle.
-Based on project type, scale, and scope, the different roles are accommodated and planned for and the number of individuals or project team members is chosen, hired for the job.
+These many roles for a particular project provide their clear and unadulterated expertise to the various aspects and stages of a project life cycle.
+Based on project type, scale, and scope, the different roles are accommodated and planned for, and the number of individuals or project team members is chosen and hired for the job.

 |Scheduled Project Team Member||Nonscheduled Project Team Member|

 |Also known as a delivery team, Scheduled project team members are those individuals you would want to track the number of hours put in, the financial impact they bring about, and their utilization as a resource.||Also known as the extended team, Nonscheduled project team members can be described as those individuals for whom time is not specifically tracked while on a project and are part of the team members brigade.|